 Uncle Dave – he died of lung cancer at Christmastime, so his family faces another festive season without their larger than life patriarch.

-Aillidh – she struggled long and hard before the bastard leukaemia took her from her loving family.
+Aillidh – she struggled long and hard before the leukaemia took her from her loving family.
 They are lost without their precious little girl, and are facing their first Christmas without her.

 I could go on, adding the names of my husband’s boss who died of prostate cancer, my mother in law’s friend who quietly died of cancer while not wanting to make a fuss … so many stories, so many wasted lives.